oin-esg/imda-oin/_ongoing-challenges/1b-ema-ketep-joint-grant-call-ii.md

 <b>a)	Enabling the use of hydrogen for power generation in Singapore and Korea.
 The proposed solution, where applicable, shall address one or more of the following sub-problem statements:</b>

 i.
-Safe and cost-effective technologies for storage, transportation and/or fuel delivery of hydrogen gas; and/or <br>
+Safe and cost-effective technologies for storage, transportation and/or fuel delivery of hydrogen gas; and/or <br><br>

 ii.
 Energy-efficient emissions-free pathways for hydrogen production, e.g. methane pyrolysis and water electrolysis.

 <b>b)	Facilitating the deployment of solar PV in Singapore and Korea.
 The proposed solution, where applicable, shall address one or more of the following sub-problem statements:</b>

 i.
-Cost-effective grid integrated solar PV systems, e.g. portable PV; and/or <br>
+Cost-effective grid integrated solar PV systems, e.g. portable PV; and/or<br><br>

 ii.
 Creative deployment of solar PV in an urbanised context, e.g. building-integrated/building-applied PV.

 Each proposal should address one problem statement only.